 L-Tryptophan sourcing is focused on identifying and purchasing from a reputable supplier and ensuring it is NON-GMO, gluten-free and vegan.

-L-Tryptophan is generally considered to be dose-dependent (see Neurohacker Dosing Principles) in the range it’s commonly dosed (between several hundred mg to several grams or more a day).
+One of our dosing principles is to determine whether there is a dosing range, in which many of the benefits occur and above which there appears to be diminishing returns (i.e., a threshold), and to provide a dose within this threshold range (see Neurohacker Dosing Principles).
+We consider L-tryptophan to be one of these threshold compounds, because many of the benefits appear to occur at a low dose, and in some functional areas a worse response may occur at higher doses.
+As an example, in a comparative study for sleep, the lowest dose used produced a healthier deep sleep response than the higher doses .
 It’s been estimated that an average adult diet provides about 800-1000 mg/day of L-tryptophan.
-In studies that have looked at augmenting the breakfast meal with L-tryptophan, amounts less than the amount in an average diet have been ufficient to produce positive subjective responses during the day, with sleep that night, and with overall body clock function.
-When taken prior to bed, a dose close to ¼ the daily average intake has been sufficient to support healthier deep sleep.
+In studies that have looked at augmenting the breakfast meal with L-tryptophan, amounts less than the amount in an average diet have been sufficient to produce positive subjective responses during the day, with sleep that night, and with overall body clock function.
 These studies are consistent with L-tryptophan supplementation supporting healthier function when given in amounts that are less than what would be found in an average diet.

 Exercise performance (ergogenic effect)

 E. Hartmann, C.L.
 Spinweber, J. Nerv.
 Ment.
 Dis.
 167 (1979) 497–499.

 A.A.-B. Badawy, Int.
 J. Tryptophan Res.
 10 (2017) 1178646917691938.

 G. Magni, A. Amici, M. Emanuelli, G. Orsomando, N. Raffaelli, S. Ruggieri, Cell.
 Mol.
 Life Sci.
 61 (2004) 19–34.